 - Conserves Water: When organic matter is added to soil, the soil’s ability to retain water increases.
 Producers then need less water to produce healthy crops.
 In the U.S., the agriculture industry can be thanked for about 80% of the country’s water usage.
 We have already seen the devastating effects draughts can have on communities and crop yield.
 Through composting, we are building a future that needs less water AND uses less water.

 Now you can see why composting is important for the Earth.
-But as we alluded to earlier, there are some disadvantages of introducing composting into your life.
+But as we alluded to earlier, there are some easily surmountable but real disadvantages of composting.

 Disadvantages of Composting